lhafkamp/minor-frisbee/README.md

 -  [x] made a progress bar instead of a countdown for the time event
 -  [x] styling for the score page
 -  [x] sweet animations for score updates/events

+### Week 4
+After talking to the client I refactored the code in a way that you now vote for 'which team scored' instead of 'if a team scored'.
+I created an admin page so that only admin users get the 'done' button that displays the final score page.
+Another thing that took me a while was getting the right scores on the main page, I found out that I had to refactor almost all my code in order to do that.
+I was using a global variable to spread the retrieved data to the score pages and created the score rooms once you clicked on one.
+Now all the rooms are created and saved to the DB once you go to the main page.

+Besides all that I took a look at accessability by creating a message once the server is down and once the client is offline to inform the user what he/she should do.
+I also made sure that the page is still intact if the users device doesn't support flexbox.
+If the users Javascript doesn't work I hide a couple of voting options so that the user doesn't get confused when it doesn't work.

+-  [x] what team scored > if a team scored (refactor)
+-  [x] refactored the code so that I could get scores on the main page
+-  [x] /admin page that grants the user the permission to go to the final score page
+-  [x] feature detection for JS
+-  [x] flexbox fallback
+-  [x] notification with instructions when the server is down
+-  [x] notification with instructions when the clien is offline
+-  [x] 404 page
+-  [x] styling the main/admin/final score page

 ## Build
 To run the application: